transloadit/uppy/website/src/docs/contributing.md

 `selenium-standalone start`

-After you’ve installed and launched the selenium standalone server, run:
+After you have installed and launched the selenium standalone server, run:

 `npm run test:acceptance:local`

 These tests are also run automatically on Travis builds with [SauceLabs](https://saucelabs.com/) cloud service using different OSes.

-## Website Development
+## Website development

-We keep the [uppy.io](http://uppy.io) website in `./website` so it’s easy to keep docs & code in sync as we’re still iterating at high velocity.
+We keep the [uppy.io](http://uppy.io) website in `./website`, so it’s easy to keep docs and code in sync as we are still iterating at high velocity.

 The site is built with [Hexo](http://hexo.io/), and Travis automatically deploys this onto GitHub Pages (it overwrites the `gh-pages` branch with Hexo's build at every change to `master`).
 The content is written in Markdown and located in `./website/src`.
 Feel free to fork & hack!

 Even though bundled in this repo, the website is regarded as a separate project.
-So it has its own `package.json` and we aim to keep the surface where the two projects interface as small as possible. `./website/update.js` is called during website builds to inject the Uppy knowledge into the site.
+As such, it has its own `package.json` and we aim to keep the surface where the two projects interface as small as possible. `./website/update.js` is called during website builds to inject the Uppy knowledge into the site.

-### Local Previews
+### Local previews

-It's recommended to exclude `./website/public/` from your editor if you want efficient searches.
+It is recommended to exclude `./website/public/` from your editor if you want efficient searches.

 To install the required node modules, type:

 ```bash
 npm install && cd website && npm install && cd ..
 ```

-For local previews on http://127.0.0.1:4000 type:
+For local previews on http://127.0.0.1:4000, type:

 ```bash
 npm start